-The minimum pension is 80% of the legal monthly minimum wage.
+The minimum pension is 40% of the legal monthly minimum wage.

-The legal monthly minimum wage ranges from 65,000 shillings to 350,000 shillings, according to eight sectors.
+The legal monthly minimum wage ranges from 100,000 shillings to 350,000 shillings, according to eight sectors

-The maximum pension is 67.5% of average monthly covered earnings.
+The maximum pension is 72.5% of the insured's average monthly covered earnings.

-The disability pension may be replaced by an old-age pension at age 60 if the value of the old-age pension is at least equal to the disability pension.
+The disability pension may be replaced by an old-age pension at age 60 if the value of the old-age pension equals or exceeds the disability pension.